 A high potassium level (hyperkalaemia) is a serious and potentially life-threatening condition.
 It is usually discovered through blood tests ordered to explain or monitor another condition.

-If you have symptoms of hyperkalaemia and believe your potassium levels might be high, contact your doctor immediately.
+If you have these symptoms and believe your potassium levels might be high, contact your doctor immediately.

 Most people get enough potassium from what they eat.
 There is plenty of potassium in:

 - leafy greens, such as spinach, kale and silverbeet

 - vine fruits, such as tomatoes, cucumbers, zucchini, eggplant and pumpkin

 - root vegetables, such as carrots, potatoes and sweet potatoes